Dynamical active particles in the overdamped limit: Analytical description of the behaviour

 \subsection{Efficiency}

-We will now compare the HAP to an instantaneous energy transfer and examine how far the particle can move.
-A particle in a frictional environment will follow the equation of motion which has the solution where $L$ is the distance travelled against friction.
-The initial energy is the kinetic energy since no potentials are involved, The displacement in dependence of the input energy is then We see that the distance travelled just vanishes in the overdamped limit $M\to0$.
+We will now compare the DAP to an energy transfer by a kick and examine how far the particle can move.
+What we call efficiency is a measure of displacement per used energy.
+The kick will accelerate the particle instantaneously to a velocity such that the kinetic energy has a value $E_0$.
+An overdamped particle follows Newton's equation Integrating this equation yields where $c$ is an integration constant.
+We set $c=0$ since it only constitutes a shift in position and we care about relative changes.
+Equation \eqref{eq:free overdamped} has the solution where $L$ is the distance travelled against friction.
+The initial energy is the kinetic energy since no potentials are involved, The displacement as a function of the input energy is then We see that the distance travelled vanishes in the overdamped limit $M\to0$, so the efficiency tends to zero.